Skip to main content

 Update Automation to Use Configuration

-Modify your automation to use the configured credentials instead of hardcoded values
+Modify your automation to use the configured credentials instead of hardcoded values.

-Step 4: Creating Documentation
+Step 4: Adding Documentation to the App

 1